12 Beginner Acrylic Painting Techniques Every Artist Should Know

 Separate light and shadow

-9: Light and Shadow Separation
+10. Light & Shadow Separation

 Complex blended value gradation